pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedES6-ES2015.md

             * const myFunc = () => "value";
                 * const magic = () => new Date();
     * Write Arrow Functions with Parameters
+        * Just like a regular function, you can pass arguments into an arrow function.
+            * const doubler = (item) => item * 2;
+                doubler(4);
+        * If an arrow function has a single parameter, the parentheses enclosing the parameter may be omitted.
+            * const doubler = item => item * 2;
+        * It is possible to pass more than one argument into an arrow function.
+           * const multiplier = (item, multi) => item * multi;
+              multiplier(4, 2);
+    * Set Default Parameters for Your Functions
+        * In order to help us create more flexible functions, ES6 introduces default parameters for functions.
+            * const greeting = (name = "Anonymous") => "Hello " + name;
+              console.log(greeting("John"));
+              console.log(greeting());
+                * The console will display the strings Hello John and Hello Anonymous.
+            * The default parameter kicks in when the argument is not specified (it is undefined).
+As you can see in the example above, the parameter name will receive its default value Anonymous when you do not provide a value for the parameter.
+You can add default values for as many parameters as you want.
+    * Use the Rest Parameter with Function Parameters

 ![End Banner](Documentation/botton-1200x350.gif)